hein23bloed/FInfo/README.md

 #My Python collection

-finfo.py #little file crawler wich check a file for it rigths or compare 2 files/directorys with each other
+finfo.py #alphaversion of a little file crawler wich checks a file for rigths or compare 2 files/directorys with each other